Is Personal Injury Protection Insurance a Worthwhile Investment in Texas?

 In 2015, one person in Texas was injured every 2 minutes 8 seconds.
 That year, 246,335 suffered an injury, 17,011 people experienced a serious injury, and 3,531 people died.
 Hundreds of thousands of people drive on the roadways in Texas every day, including parents dropping off children, professionals, and commercial drivers.
 With the high injury rate and the possible number of uninsured drivers heading out on the roadway every day, all drivers must consider the risks and benefits of investing in PIP coverage.

 If your medical insurance and other policy benefits will not support you, time away from work, and other costs after a serious injury, PIP may offer valuable benefits.

 Accidents often happen in the blink of an eye.
 At-fault drivers may not realize their error until it’s too late.
 If you’re liable for someone else’s injuries and your own, minimize financial risk by preparing for the unexpected.
 Those not at fault may never have the opportunity to hold the responsible driver financially liable.
 Hit and run drivers get away with their crimes too often, and underinsured or uninsured motorists may not own enough assets to cover an injured person’s financial needs.

 When you can’t look for coverage elsewhere, your own insurance may offer the only path for recourse.
-An attorney can help you obtain fair benefits under policy limits, but he or she cannot force an insurer to pay something that the company does not owe within valid policy terms.
+A Houston auto accident lawyer can help you obtain fair benefits under policy limits, but he or she cannot force an insurer to pay something that the company does not owe within valid policy terms.
 Consider your own risk, review your insurance policy, and protect yourself and others from the devastating financial costs that often arise after car accidents.